prdoyle/bosk/docs/USERS.md

 Despite the `BoskDriver` interface's asynchronous design, the local driver actually operates synchronously, and does not use a background thread.
 The calling thread is used to trigger hooks, and even to run them (unless a hook is already running on another thread).
+This makes basic in-memory updates efficient and easily debuggable.

+Parallel updates from multiple threads, or recursive updates from bosk hooks, are handled using an algorithm we call "reactive breadth-first search" that still performs all updates on one of the application threads, coordinated using just `Semaphore`.
+In this case, updates are still highly efficient, though debuggability is a bit more challenging because updates from one thread may be applied by another.

 #### DriverStack and DriverFactory

 `BoskDriver` itself is designed to permit stackable layers (the _Decorator_ design pattern), making drivers modular and composable.

-The simplest `DriverFactory` is `Bosk.simpleDriver()`, which adds no driver layers at all, and simply returns the bosk's own local driver, which directly updates the Bosk's in-memory state tree.
+The simplest `DriverFactory` is `Bosk.simpleDriver()`, which just uses the bosk's local driver, which directly updates the Bosk's in-memory state tree.
 More sophisticated driver layers can provide their own factories, which typically create an instance of the driver layer object configured to forward update requests to the downstream driver, forming a forwarding chain that ultimately ends with the bosk's local driver.

 For example, an application could create a `LoggingDriver` class to perform logging of update requests before forwarding them to a downstream driver that actually applies them to the bosk state.